ofmla/devito-wiki/Azure-Hyperscale:-GPU-CPU-environment-setup-and-launching-Jupyter-notebook.md

+by Qie Zhang, Microsoft Azure Global (collaboration with the Devito team)

-This second wiki instruction follows the first wiki (Using Devito on GPUs with PGI OpenACC - link to be updated) and precedes the 2D FWI demo jupyter notebook.
+This second wiki follows the first wiki [Using Devito on GPUs with PGI OpenACC](https://github.com/devitocodes/devito/wiki/Azure:-Using-Devito-on-GPUs-with-PGI-OpenACC) and precedes Devito jupyter notebook demos.
 It explains how to use Devito environment variables to pick GPU or CPU for running your Devito jobs.
-After that, we show how to launch Jupyter notebook in your local browser for running the 2D FWI demo in your Azure VM.
+After that, we show how to launch jupyter notebook in your local browser for running the Devito demo in your Azure VM.

 After installing the PGI OpenACC compiler and setting up the environment, a user can determine whether to use GPU or CPU for running a Devito job by an easy switch.
 But if you plan to use CPU only, there is no need to install the PGI OpenACC compiler.
-Depending on the number of GPUs or vCPUs on the VM, here is a list of choices for running the 2D FWI example on one VM.
+Depending on the number of GPUs or vCPUs on the VM, here is a list of choices for running a Devito example on one VM.

 * (a) using one GPU
-* (b) using multi-GPUs with MPI (requires turning 2D FWI notebook into a python script)
+* (b) using multi-GPUs with MPI (requires turning e.g., a 2D FWI notebook into a python script)
 * (c) using one vCPU
 * (d) using multi-vCPUs with OpenMP